fightling/voctomix-transitions/README.md

 - the composites used to request the transition `pip -> pip` including a mark `(swapped)` at the right margin indicates that this transition has the same begin and end frame and so it will be swapped,
 - the searched transitions (in this case there is only one),
 - the long table which shows the calculated animation for this transition and all it's properties,
-- the _flipping point_ at `--- FLIP SOURCES ---` from which on the lettes for A and B are swapped and
+- the _flipping point_ at `--- FLIP SOURCES ---` from which on the letters for A and B are swapped and
 - also the `*` signs which mark the used key frames from the composites out of the configuration.

 ### Code